Golf is a game of traditions.

 All is not lost yet for yardage guide lovers.
 During my recent trip to Australia and Tasmania, Royal Melbourne gave me a thick yardage guide detailing its East and West courses as part of a small gift pack every international guest receives.
 Tasmania's three world top 100-caliber courses - Lost Farm, Barnbougle Dunes and King Island's Cape Wickham - still had yardage books for sale in their respective pro shops.

 There will probably always be a place for the visor in the game, especially in warm locales.
 I turned on the LPGA Tour recently to see Lydia Ko wearing one in Thailand.
-She's hardly the only pro wearing a visor, but it just seems like I never see everyday golfers rocking one.
+She's hardly the only pro wearing a visor, but their numbers are dwindling according to this Golf Digest story, and it just seems like I never see everyday golfers rocking one.
 I can't help but wonder if visors are mostly going the way of bell bottoms ... extinct.